bebarrentine/AnytimeWeightedAStar/README.md

 # AnytimeWeightedAStar
 Assignment for Dr. Hansen's Artificial Intelligence class (CSE 4633).
-Used listed algorithim to solve generated 8/15 square puzzles.
+Used listed algorithm to solve generated 8/15 square puzzles.

 ## Description of Algorithim:
 Unlike A*, Anytime Weighted A* continues to search for a solution even after the first solution is found.
 This entails